 The Chevy Spark is currently the narrowest on the road, measuring 5.2 feet wide.
-The widest title belongs to the Ram 3500 with dually rear wheels.
+The widest title belongs to the Ram 3500 with dual rear wheels.
 It measures 8.7 feet wide, not including the mirrors.

 Evaluating Average Car Width by Class

 There are a wide variety of sedan sizes, from economy to full-size.
 Most sedans include four doors and have spacious cargo holds.
-The compact car or smaller sedan is going to average about 5 feet 10 inches wide.
+A compact car or smaller sedan is going to average about 5 feet 10 inches wide.

 - Chevy Spark: 5.2 ft.